jkleiman-utoronto/HabermasCode/README.md

 # HabermasCode
 The same exercise we did last week, but this time in CSS.

+(NOTE: this is not really the right way to make two versions of a repo!
+Instead, we should just have two forks -- one HTML, one CSS -- and periodically [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) each other's changes.
+But I was afraid that might be hard to do in class... so here we are instead.

 ## Installation
 Fork this repository on Github, then clone at the command line with
 ```sh